-The Jim Jacobs Musical Theatre Scholarship was established to provide support to Musical Theatre students as they enter their sophomore year.
+The Jim Jacobs Musical Theatre Scholarship was established to provide support to Musical Theatre students as they enter their senior year.

 The Jim Jacobs Musical Theatre Scholarship is open to:

 The Jim Jacobs Musical Theatre Scholarship application is available online through your OASIS portal.
 Only complete scholarship applications submitted by the deadline will be reviewed by the scholarship committee.

 Please follow all directions carefully.
 Students must submit the following materials to make a complete Jim Jacobs Musical Theatre Scholarship application - there are five parts to the application:

 Provide your headshot with stats included.Please upload your headshot in .pdf, .doc, .docx, or .jpeg format.